sapegin/sapegin.me/src/content/blog/react-testing-5-playwright.md

 However, it’s usually enough to check the locator or inspect the DOM for a particular step of the test after running the tests.
 Click any operation in the log first, and then:

-To debug a locator the DOM, click the [Pick locator](https://playwright.dev/docs/test-ui-mode#pick-locator) button, and hover over an element you want to target.
-You can use the _Locator_ tab below to edit it and see if it still matches the element you need.
+To debug a locator the DOM, click the [Pick locator](https://playwright.dev/docs/test-ui-mode#pick-locator) button, and hover over an element we want to target.
+We can use the _Locator_ tab below to edit it and see if it still matches the element we need.

 ![Using browser developer tools in Playwright](/images/playwright-debug-locator.webp)

-To inspect the DOM, click the [Open snapshot in a new tab](https://playwright.dev/docs/test-ui-mode#pop-out-and-inspect-the-dom) button, and use the browser developer tools the way you’d normally do.
+To inspect the DOM, click the [Open snapshot in a new tab](https://playwright.dev/docs/test-ui-mode#pop-out-and-inspect-the-dom) button, and use the browser developer tools the way we’d normally do.

 ![Using browser developer tools in Playwright](/images/playwright-inspect.png)